Skip to Main Content

 • There can be big payment jumps.
 Rising interest rates aren’t the only problem.
 Your minimum monthly payments are going to make a big leap — often doubling at least — once you enter the repayment period, as they’ll include both principal and interest.
 Also, your HELOC might come with a balloon payment when the draw period ends — a large lump-sum payment of the outstanding balance.
 Generally, a balloon payment can be tens of thousands of dollars.

 • You might not be able to refinance.
-Once you take out a HELOC for medical expenses, you might have to get approval from your HELOC lender to refinance your mortgage loan — and they could refuse until you pay off the line of credit.
+If you’re thinking about using home equity for unexpected medical expenses, know that you might have to get approval from your HELOC lender to refinance your mortgage loan — and they could refuse until you pay off the line of credit.
 Should you sell your home, you’d probably have to settle the HELOC immediately too, cutting into your proceeds.

 Common medical costs

-The Urban Institute’s report found that most of American past-due medical debt relates to hospital care.
+A 2023 Urban Institute study found that most of Americans’ past-due medical debt relates to hospital care.
 Just three days in the hospital can cost you an average of $30,000, according to Healthcare.gov.
 Check out these common procedures and the typical cost associated with each — many in the tens of thousands of dollars:

 Procedure Average cost (without insurance)